Spectral invariance and maximality properties of the frequency spectrum of quantum neural networks: Introduction

 \subsection{Related Work and Our Contribution}

 In order to present the results of related work and our contribution on the frequency spectrum $\Omega$, we need to introduce some additional terms and notations regarding various assumptions that can be made on the QNN ansatz.
 In \cite{Schuld2020EffectOD} it is assumed that the data encoding circuits are all equal in a QNN, i.e., $S_1(x)=...=S_L(x)$.
-We refer to this case as a \emph{QNN with equal data encoding layers}.
+We refer to this case as a \textbf{QNN with equal data encoding layers}.
 If we do not make this addition, then we do not make any further assumptions about the layers.
 Note that in a single-layer model both cases collapse into one.
-Further, for practical and theoretical considerations, it is often assumed that the generators, and hence the data encoding circuits, are built up of smaller sub-generators, typically $S_l(x)=\otimes_{r=1}^R e^{-ixH_{r, l}} = e^{-ix \oplus_{r=1}^R H_{r, l}}$ (which should not be confused with the formula for the data encoding layers in the parallel ansatz), where $H_{r, l} \in \End{\B}$ is Hermitian.
-Moreover, the sub-generators $H_{l, r}$ are often set to some multiple of the Pauli matrices $X, Y, Z$, where
+Further, for practical and theoretical considerations, it is often assumed that the generators, and hence the data encoding circuits, are built up of smaller sub-generators, typically $S_l(x)=\otimes_{r=1}^R e^{-ixH_{r, l}} = e^{-ix \oplus_{r=1}^R H_{r, l}}$, where $H_{r, l} \in \End{\B}$ is Hermitian.
+This should not be confused with the formula for data encoding in the parallel ansatz.
+Here, the sub-generators are arranged in parallel to form the generator.
+This can be done in either the univariate or multivariate setting.
+In the parallel ansatz, generators are arranged in parallel to encode multiple variables, with one generator used for each univariate variable.